orsett0/meta-writer/README.md

 ## License

-Unless otherwise specified, this project will one day be licensed under the GPLv3.
+This software is licensed under the Apache 2.0 license - Copyright 2023 Alessio Orsini <alessiorsini.ao@proton.me>

-The file service-login.oga is licensed under the GPLv2, by The Pidgin developers, and it's part of the package [https://cgit.freedesktop.org/sound-theme-freedesktop/](sound-theme-freedesktop).
+The file `samples/service-login.oga` and its re-encodings are licensed under the GPLv2, by The Pidgin developers. `service-login.oga` is part of the package [https://cgit.freedesktop.org/sound-theme-freedesktop/](sound-theme-freedesktop).